SuperSaiyajinStackZ/LeafEdit-Pattern-Editor/README.md

 - [x] A Storage System for your favorite AC:WW, AC:NL, AC:WA & AC:HHD's Pattern.

+- [x] A Storage Menu for changing, resizing, creating, saving and managing the storage.

 ## Planned | TODOs
 - [ ] 16-bit BMP images to Pattern conversion.